mentelm-m/frinx-homework/README.md

 * user name - enter your username to access db
 * database/master password - enter your password to access db

-This will create new database as well as a table in the database
+This will create new database and table as well as add data into the table as specified in the assignment documentation.